 On editing photos and telling stories.

-For the people requesting the GH3 article, here’s the link, for the ones asking about Custom White Balance for Video, here’s the link, for the ones asking for additional Lightroom 4 Tips and Tricks, here’s the link (which includes 6 more links!), and for the rest, keep reading.
+For the people requesting the GH3 article, here’s the link, for the ones asking about Custom White Balance for Video, here’s the link, for the ones asking for additional Lightroom 4 Tips and Tricks, here’s the link, and here are a TON of additional articles on photography and filmmaking.
+Enjoy!

 I truly believe that one of the most important skills we can learn as photographers is to objectively edit down our images and visualize themes in our work.
 On the interview/webinar I shared my thought process and very personal workflow to edit tons of images into a coherent and manageable portfolio.
 Here’s the full recording: